 - All motor vehicles (automobiles, motorcycles and motorized scooters) must be registered with the Campus Safety Office immediately upon bringing the vehicle to campus.
 If you have completed your vehicle registration online, you are considered to have obtained your permit.
 However, your vehicle registration is NOT complete until the sticker is completely affixed to the motor vehicle, or the temporary permit is properly displayed in the vehicle.
 Failure to affix and display your permit properly after registering online is grounds for issuance of a traffic violation.

-- Registration fees for the 2014-2015 academic year are $150.00 for automobiles and $40.00 for motorcycles and motorized scooters.
-Registration fees will be prorated beginning in January 2015 and during second semester.
+- Registration fees for the 2015-2016 academic year are $150.00 for automobiles and $40.00 for motorcycles and motorized scooters.
+Registration fees will be prorated if the student is not attending the Fall Semester and the vehicle registration is made after January 1 for Interim or the Spring Semester.
 The registration fee is not refundable, but special arrangements for a reduced fee for students only registered through first semester or through Interim can be made at the Campus Safety Office.

 - High school students who are dually enrolled at Calvin College must register and obtain a commuter student permit for their vehicle.
 They can obtain this permit for $5.00 at the Campus Safety Department.